Home » WordPress Tutorials » Maintenance » How to Add Google Calendar in WordPress

 2. Go to Google Calendar Settings

 Looking at the top navigation, we are searching for a gear wheel – the Internet sign for options (settings).
-To find and copy the embed a calendar in your WordPress, click the gear wheel, and look for Settings option in the drop-down menu.
+To find and copy the embed calendar in your WordPress, click the gear wheel, and look for the Settings option in the drop-down menu.

 3. Find the Calendar You Want to Integrate with Your WordPress Website

 In the settings page, where you will be redirected, look for the calendar that you want to embed in your WordPress – as Google allows you to have more than one calendar.
-On the other hand, if you use your calendar for both personal and business-related events, reminders or goals, you can always create a new one.
+On the other hand, if you use your calendar for both personal and business-related events, reminders, or goals, you can always create a new one.

 4. Make Your Calendar Public

-Now that you’ve created a new calendar you ought to make it public, so everyone could see it, when on your website.
+Now that you’ve created a new calendar you ought to make it public, so everyone can see it, when on your website.
 Bear in mind that when made public, your calendar will be visible in Google Search as well.

 Which, provided you keep it clean and tidy, might only bring more traffic to your website, and even could indirectly help your WordPress SEO.